aleron75/mageo2cq/README.md

     $ composer require aleron75/mageo2cq:dev-master

-Note: replace the `dev-master` with a tagged release as soon as it is available.
+Hint: replace the `dev-master` with a tagged release as soon as it is available.

 **Common tasks**